sardana-org/sardana/doc/source/devel/howto_controllers/howto_controller.rst

 new axis belonging to the controller is created in sardana.
 The :meth:`~sardana.pool.controller.Controller.DeleteDevice` method is called when an axis belonging to the controller is removed from sardana.
+These methods are also called when the sardana server is started and if the controller code has changed on the file and the new code is reloaded into sardana.

 The example shows an example how to implement these methods on a motor
 controller: